-- Refrigerators are permitted provided they are within the following limits: - 120 volt, 60 cycle AC, 200 watts, 2 amp; compressor hermetically sealed, selflubricating; Underwriters Laboratory (UL) approved, and in good condition. - One refrigerator is allowed per double room; two in triples and quads. - Microfridges are permitted provided they are from the approved University vendor.
+- Refrigerators are permitted provided they are within the following limits: - 120 volt, 60 cycle AC, 200 watts, 2 amp; compressor hermetically sealed, self- lubricating; Underwriters Laboratory (UL) approved, and in good condition. - One refrigerator is allowed per double room; two in triples and quads. - Microfridges are permitted provided they are from the approved University vendor (www.bedloft.com).
 No other microfridges are permitted.
-Converter boxes that alternate power between a stand-alone microwave and refrigerator are not allowed. - Students in University houses and apartments should avoid adding additional refrigerators or freezers to their residence due to overall electrical draw.
+Converter boxes that alternate power between a stand-alone microwave and refrigerator are not allowed. - Students in Witten'Burbs units should avoid adding additional refrigerators or freezers to their residence due to overall electrical draw.

 For ventilation and sanitation purposes, all refrigerators must be located in an open space, outside of closets.
-During break periods, refrigerators must be emptied, defrosted, unplugged and left standing open.
-The University reserves the right to inspect refrigerators and microfridges to ensure they meet proper specifications and are in good condition.
+During break periods, refrigerators in residence halls must be emptied, defrosted, unplugged and left standing open.
+The University reserves the right to inspect refrigerators and micro- fridges to ensure they meet proper specifications and are in good condition.

-All other small appliances such as hot combs, electric razors, electric toothbrushes/water picks, make-up mirrors, electric blankets, heating pads, blenders, hot water makers, closedcoil popcorn poppers, computers, lamps, clothing and hair irons, etc. not explicitly forbidden above are permitted provided they are in safe working condition, UL approved, within the electrical limits listed above, and operated in a safe manner.
+All other small appliances such as hot combs, electric razors, electric toothbrushes/water picks, make-up mirrors, electric blankets, heating pads, blenders, hot water makers, closed-coil popcorn poppers, computers, lamps, clothing and hair irons, etc. not explicitly forbidden above are permitted provided they are in safe working condition, UL approved, within the electrical limits listed above, and operated in a safe manner.

 Surge protectors (as opposed to plug multipliers) are permitted, provided they are UL approved and in good, unaltered working order.
+Students should avoid any type of daisy chaining of extension cords, surge protectors, appliances, light strands, etc. due to the increased risk of overload and fire.